 US flyers have strong frequent-flyer options for Thailand:

-- American AAdvantage — partner with Qatar Airways and Cathay Pacific.
-70,000-80,000 miles one-way in business class JFK-BKK on Qatar Qsuite.
+- American AAdvantage — check current partner availability on Qatar Airways and Cathay Pacific.

-- Alaska Mileage Plan — partner with Cathay Pacific, Japan Airlines, Singapore Airlines, Hainan.
-Strong sweet spots for transcontinental + Asian award tickets.
+- Alaska Mileage Plan — compare current partner awards on Cathay Pacific, Japan Airlines, Singapore Airlines, and Hainan.

 For complex multi-airline awards, the Skyscanner search won’t show them — use the airline’s own award search.